-Atrial fibrillation (AFib) is a problem with your heart’s rhythm -- it can beat too fast or too slow, and in a chaotic way.
-That prevents it from pumping blood as well as it should.
+Atrial fibrillation (AFib) is a problem with your heart’s rhythm – it can beat too fast or too slow, and in a chaotic way.
+That prevents your heart from pumping blood as well as it should.
 That can cause serious health complications.

 Normally when your heart beats, the two upper chambers – called atria – squeeze and push blood into the two lower chambers – called ventricles.
 In AFib, the atria quiver instead of squeezing strongly.
 So they push only some of the blood into the ventricles.